Charles X of France: Ascension and coronation

-In fact, the choice of the coronation was applauded by the royalists in favor of a constitutional and parliamentary monarchy and not only by those nostalgic for the ancien régime; the fact that the ceremony was modernized and adapted to new times encouraged Chateaubriand, a non-absolutist royalist and enthusiastic supporter of the Charter of 1814, to invite the king to be crowned.
+The choice of the coronation was applauded by the royalists in favor of a constitutional and parliamentary monarchy and not only by those nostalgic for the ancien régime; the fact that the ceremony was modernized and adapted to new times encouraged Chateaubriand, a non-absolutist royalist and enthusiastic supporter of the Charter of 1814, to invite the king to be crowned.
 In the brochure The King is Dead!
 Long live the king!
 Chateaubriand explains that a coronation would have being the "link in the chain which united the oath of the new monarchy to the oath of the old monarchy"; it is continuity with the Ancien Régime more than its return that the royalists extol, Charles X having inherited the qualities of his ancestors: "pious like Saint Louis, affable, compassionate and vigilant like Louis XII, courteous like Francis I, frank as Henry IV".

 The coronation showed that dynastic continuity went hand in hand with political continuity; for Chateaubriand: "The current constitution is only the rejuvenated text of the code of our old franchises".
 This coronation took several days: the 28 May, vespers ceremony; 29 May, ceremony of the coronation itself, chaired by the Archbishop of Reims, Jean-Baptiste de Latil, in the presence in particular of Chateaubriand, Lamartine, Victor Hugo, and a large audience; 30 May, award ceremony for the Knights of the Order of the Holy Spirit and finally, 31 May, the Royal touch of scrofula.

 Portrait of Charles X by Thomas Lawrence 1825.
 Commissioned by the British king George IV it now hangs in Windsor Castle.

 The coronation of Charles X therefore appeared to be a compromise between the tradition of the ancien régime and the political changes that had taken place since the Revolution.
 The coronation nevertheless had a limited influence on the population.
 It was Luigi Cherubini who composed the music for the Coronation Mass.
 For the occasion, the composer Gioachino Rossini composed the Opera Il Viaggio a Reims.